 Change takes practice, practice, and more practice.

-I am officially dedicating myself to saying “No” to projects, groups, people, events, etc. that don’t work for me earlier rather than later.
+I have officially dedicated myself to saying “No” to projects, groups, people, events, etc. that don’t work for me earlier rather than later.
 And, remembering to check in with my body sensations to help guide me to the best decision for me.

 The practice of saying “no” opens up more time and opportunity for me to spend on doing things that really matter to me.